MyFitnessPal or Cronometer: which tracker fits your needs?

 Try FoodCraft for free

-Which tool is more accurate?
+Which tool is the most accurate?

 For micronutrient tracking (vitamins, minerals), Cronometer is unbeatable.
 For macro adaptation of recipes, FoodCraft is more relevant.
 MFP is a good compromise for general tracking.